elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 We use `Application.fetch_env!/2` to read the entry for `:routing_table` in `:kv`'s environment.
 You can find more information and other functions to manipulate the app environment in the [Application module](https://hexdocs.pm/elixir/Application.html).

-Since our routing table is now empty, our distributed test should fail.
+Since our routing table is now empty, our distributed tests should fail.
 Restart the apps and re-run tests to see the failure:

 ```console
 $ iex --sname bar -S mix
 $ elixir --sname foo -S mix test --only distributed
 ```

-The interesting thing about the application environment is that it can be configured not only for the current application, but for all applications.
+We need a way to configure the application environment.
+That's when we use configuration files.

+## Configuration

+Configuration files provide a mechanism for us to configure the environment of any application.
 Such configuration is done by the `config/config.exs` file.

 For example, we can configure IEx default prompt to another value.
-Just open `apps/kv/config/config.exs` and add the following to the end:
+Just open `config/config.exs` and add the following to the end:

 ```elixir
 config :iex, default_prompt: ">>>"